Acute kidney injury: Treatment

-The management of AKI hinges on identification and treatment of the underlying cause.
+The management of AKI hinges on identifying the underlying cause and treating it.
 The main objectives of initial management are to prevent cardiovascular collapse and death and to call for specialist advice from a nephrologist.
 In addition to treatment of the underlying disorder, management of AKI routinely includes the avoidance of substances that are toxic to the kidneys, called nephrotoxins.
 These include NSAIDs such as ibuprofen or naproxen, iodinated contrasts such as those used for CT scans, many antibiotics such as gentamicin, and a range of other substances.

-Monitoring of kidney function, by serial serum creatinine measurements and monitoring of urine output, is routinely performed.
-In the hospital, insertion of a urinary catheter helps monitor urine output and relieves possible bladder outlet obstruction, such as with an enlarged prostate.
+Monitoring of kidney function, using serial serum creatinine measurements and monitoring of urine output, is routinely performed.
+In the hospital, insertion of a urinary catheter helps monitor urine output and relieve possible bladder outlet obstruction, such as with an enlarged prostate.

 Prerenal

 In prerenal AKI without fluid overload, administration of intravenous fluids is typically the first step to improving kidney function.
 Volume status may be monitored with the use of a central venous catheter to avoid over- or under-replacement of fluid.

-If low blood pressure persists despite providing a person with adequate amounts of intravenous fluid, medications that increase blood pressure (vasopressors) such as norepinephrine, and in certain circumstances medications that improve the heart's ability to pump (known as inotropes) such as dobutamine may be given to improve blood flow to the kidney.
-While a useful vasopressor, there is no evidence to suggest that dopamine is of any specific benefit and may in fact be harmful.
+If low blood pressure persists despite providing a person with adequate amounts of intravenous fluid, medications that increase blood pressure (vasopressors) such as norepinephrine, and in certain circumstances medications that improve the heart's ability to pump (known as inotropes), such as dobutamine, may be given to improve blood flow to the kidney.
+While a useful vasopressor, no evidence suggests that dopamine is of any specific benefit and may in fact be harmful.

 Intrinsic

 The myriad causes of intrinsic AKI require specific therapies.
 For example, intrinsic AKI due to vasculitis or glomerulonephritis may respond to steroid medication, cyclophosphamide, and (in some cases) plasma exchange.
 Toxin-induced prerenal AKI often responds to discontinuation of the offending agent, such as ACE inhibitors, ARB antagonists, aminoglycosides, penicillins, NSAIDs, or paracetamol.

-The use of diuretics such as furosemide, is widespread and sometimes convenient in improving fluid overload.
+The use of diuretics such as furosemide is widespread and sometimes convenient in improving fluid overload.
 It is not associated with higher mortality (risk of death), nor with any reduced mortality or length of intensive care unit or hospital stay.